 Young Harold grew up the son of Earl Godwin, a powerful noble who made a name for himself resisting the creeping Norman influence begun with Queen Emma, married to Athelred the Unready and then to Canute, and carried on through the reign of Edward the Confessor.

-Harold and his brother Alfred tried to stamp out Danish influence in England, including some nasty battles, but Harold came into his own mostly when his father died.
+Harold and his brother Sweyn tried to stamp out Danish influence in England, including some nasty battles, but Harold came into his own mostly when his father died.
 Like Earl Godwin, Harold Godwinson was a powerful presence in the reign of Edward the Confessor.
 Harold was powerful enough that he reported being given the the kingship by a dying Edward.
 England's ruling nobles named Harold king not long after Edward died.

 King Harold II appointed his brother Tostig the Earl of Northumbria and ignored William of Normandy's reiteration of his claim that he was promised the kingship by Edward the Confessor.
 Both of these decisions by Harold would have tremendous consequences.